 - Press Ctrl + Shift + L.

-- Our condition values above than 50 so select greater than and another dialog box pops up.
+- Our condition values above 50, so select greater than, and another dialog box pops up.

 - Excel automatically filters the data in which the marks in maths is above 50.

-- Now in the total column use the same approach and write total greater than 300.
+- Now in the total column, use the same approach and write a total greater than 300.

-Now we have our result where the marks in mathematics are above 50 and the total is above 300.
+We have our result where the marks in mathematics are above 50, and the total is above 300.

 Things to Remember about AutoFilter in Excel